 The College and Career Readiness and College Completion Act of 2013 offers qualified dual enrollment students discounts for tuition.
-Public high school students who qualify for free and reduced meals (FARM) can enroll in Wor-Wic fall and spring term classes tuition-free, only having to pay for books and fees, while those who do not qualify for FARM pay 90 percent of the 75 percent tuition rate.
+Public high school students who qualify for free and reduced meals (FARM) can enroll in Wor-Wic fall and spring term classes for free, while those who do not qualify for FARM pay 90 percent of the 75 percent tuition rate.